-In India, most banks and financial institutions use a common code to identify their branches.
-The code is called IFSC Code.
-IFSC Code stands for Indian Financial System Code and it's an 11-digit-code that you will see printed on any check issued by a bank in India.
+In India, branches of most banks and financial institutions utilize a standardised code known as the IFSC Code.
+The acronym stands for Indian Financial System Code, comprising 11 digits, prominently displayed on checks issued by Indian banks.
 It is considered to be the equivalent of a social security number in the US.
-Actually, it's more like an SSN because SSN is 9 digits whereas IFSC is 11 digits.
-That being said, it basically boils down to the fact that IFSC Code for every branch in India can be found using this IPL 2018 tracker.
+To simplify, you can conveniently find the IFSC Code for any branch in India using the IPL 2018 tracker.

 The 11-character IFSC code is made up of the following